 Submit a Notice of Intent to the appropriate Regional Water Board and obtain a Notice of Applicability from the Executive Officer prior to commencing the discharge pursuant to Section I.1.a of this General Order, or

 Notify the Regional Water Board by e-mail, telephone (or voicemail if after business hours) of the location, type of discharge, and contact information before commencing the discharge and submit a Notice of Intent to the appropriate Regional Water Board within 10 days after commencing the discharge.
-In this instance, the Notice of Intent must include documentation that the Discharger has met the conditions described in Section I.1.b regarding the emergency being declared by a state or local government agency and an Incident Commander working through the Statewide Incident Management System and the California Governor’s Office of Emergency Services directs that waste be discharged to mitigate the emergency.
+In this instance, the Notice of Intent must include documentation that the Discharger has met the conditions described in Section I.1.b regarding the emergency being declared by a state or local government agency and an Incident Commander working through the Standardized Emergency Management System and the California Governor’s Office of Emergency Services directs that waste be discharged to mitigate the emergency.

 NOTICE OF TERMINATION

-To terminate coverage, Dischargers must submit a fully executed Notice of Termination (NOT) (Attachment D) to the Regional Board certifying they have satisfied the conditions of this General Order. the NOT must be submitted within 10 working days of completing removal of all disaster-related wastes and restoring the site to its original condition.
+To terminate coverage, Dischargers must submit a fully executed Notice of Termination (NOT) (Attachment D) to the Regional Board certifying they have satisfied the conditions of this General Order.
+For temporary staging areas, the NOT must be submitted within 10 working days of completing removal of all disaster-related wastes and restoring the site to its original condition.
+For permanent disposal in regulated waste management units that accepted waste from disaster-impacted areas, the owner/operator must submit an amendment to their ROWD (amendment to the facility’s Joint Technical Document) describing the material change to their discharge pertaining to the temporary acceptance, management, and disposal of the waste within 30 days after the completion of discharges for each emergency.
+The amended ROWD must include a completed NOT form and information about the waste types accepted, location of the discharge including a map, and approximate volumes discharged.

 CERTIFICATION